rolger/advent-of-code-2021/README.md

 # advent-of-code-2021

-The repo contains my solutions for the advent-of-code-2021 exercises.
+The repo contains my solutions for the advent-of-code-2021 exercises (https://adventofcode.com/2021).